Washington, D.C. – October 3, 2010

 The first thing we did was tour the Eisenhower Office Building (EOB).
-That is the building my friend (the reason I was able to get this tour) works in.
+That is the building in which my friend (the reason I was able to get this tour) works.
 Of the areas we saw, I found it to be a well preserved and well taken care of building.

 After going through the EOB, we walked across the parking lot to the lower entrance to the West Wing.
 Prior to coming, my friend had sent me a tour sheet that had some very interesting information.
 I will include some of those items here.

 The White House is the oldest public building in Washington.
 The site was selected by President George Washington.

 In 1792 a design competition was held for the President’s house.
 James Hoban won and was commissioned to build a home and office for the President of the United States.
 Construction began October 13, 1792.
 In November, 1800, President John Adams (second President) and his wife, Abigail, became the first residents.

 It burned to a charred ruin during the War of 1812, and the President’s house became an object of shame and wonder.
 Talk spread of moving the capital inland with a suggestion to go as far as Cincinnati, Ohio.
 But Andrew Jackson’s victory over the British at the Battle of New Orleans restored national pride and the idea of rebuilding the nation’s capital became symbolic of triumph.
 Rebuilding began in 1815.
 Hoban was hired to rebuild the mansion.
 In 1817, President Monroe moved in.

 One of Theodore Roosevelt’s earliest acts as President was to issue an order establishing the “White House” as the building’s official name by having it engraved on official stationery.
 Previously it had been called the President’s house or the Executive mansion.

 The residence has 132 rooms, including 16 family-guest rooms, five kitchens, and 35 bathrooms.
 The floor area of the residence (total of six floors) is approximately 100,000 square feet.